MyTooliT/Dashboard/C-RIO_Dashboard_en.md

 {ms} deadtime

 This parameter is only used in the “Stability reduction” mode.
 This value equals the time in ms the system pauses before checking if it should reduce the spindle speed and feed rate again.
 The smaller this value, the quicker the ICOtronic system reduces the speed.
 As a reference value for first tests 300 ms can be mentioned.
 This means, each 300 ms feed rate and/or spindle speed are adapted as long as the IFT value exceeds the threshold.
-**<u>Note:</u>** if this value is to low it can happen that the machine needs longer to set the new parameters than the system waits to see if something changed.
-This would have the problem that even it the process stabilises the machine still changes values from the last instance and the process gets unstable again.

 **Examples**: